 This revolutionizes the way we do business.
 Never worrying about losing important attachments or information from clients is a great feeling, all thanks to Google’s intelligent use of cloud computing.

 Moving Docs and Spreadsheets into the Clouds

-The next big step in cloud computing came when Google announced a revolutionary service:.
+The next big step in cloud computing came when Google announced a revolutionary service: Google Docs.
 This allows anybody with an account to hold their own “folder” in the cloud with online documents, spreadsheets, and presentations.

-These can be shared to anybody around the world, and you also have the ability to access them from any computer.
-This even includes mobile browsing such as the iPhone or Android devices.
+These can be shared with anybody around the world, and you also have the ability to access them from any computer.
+This even includes mobile browsing, such as the iPhone or Android devices.

-As web designers we frequently find ourselves caught up in the every day workings of the Internet.
-Keeping up on RSS feeds or updating Twitter have turned into simple tasks with the ease of access using mobile computing.
+As web designers, we frequently find ourselves caught up in the everyday workings of the Internet.
+Keeping up on RSS feeds or updating Twitter have turned into simple tasks with ease of access using mobile computing.